-- 2.10.7 The Primary Objectives of dualling the A47 are: - Wider economic benefits: Provide conditions that encourage inward investment in higher value employment sectors in the north of Cambridgeshire and in Norfolk - Improve connectivity: Improve connectivity between the north of Cambridgeshire and Norfolk to Peterborough, the strategic road and rail networks and to national markets - Encourage homes and jobs: Ensure that the planned employment and housing growth along the A47 corridor is promoted, whilst providing for future travel demand between Kings Lynn, Wisbech and Peterborough - Tackle congestion and improve journey time reliability: Tackle congestion and address journey time reliability on the A47 and on local routes impacted by the traffic and congestion on A47 - 2.10.8 The Table below shows how the A47 scheme objectives map across the Combined Authorities objectives.
+- 2.10.7 The Primary Objectives of dualling the A47 are: - Wider economic benefits: Provide conditions that encourage inward investment in higher value employment sectors in the north of Cambridgeshire and in Norfolk; - Improve connectivity: Improve connectivity between the north of Cambridgeshire and Norfolk to Peterborough, the strategic road and rail networks and to national markets; - Encourage homes and jobs: Ensure that the planned employment and housing growth along the A47 corridor is promoted, whilst providing for future travel demand between Kings Lynn, Wisbech and Peterborough; and

+- Tackle congestion and improve journey time reliability: Tackle congestion and address journey time reliability on the A47 and on local routes through an improved road standard and network resilience. - 2.10.8 The Table below shows how the A47 scheme objectives map across the Combined Authorities objectives.

-Table 2.3 - A47 Scheme Objectives compared to Combined Authority Objectives
+Table 2-5 - A47 Scheme Objectives compared to Combined Authority Objectives

-A47 Scheme Objective Combined Authority Objective Improve connectivity Improve connectivity Encourage jobs and homes Unlock new developments , particularly around Wider economic benefits access to employment and housing Tackle congestion and improve journey time reliability Increase network capacity Improving journey time and/or journey time reliability
+A47 Scheme Objective Combined Authority Objective Improve connectivity Improve connectivity Encourage jobs and homes Unlock new developments , particularly around Wider economic benefits access to employment and housing Tackle congestion and improve journey Increase network capacity time reliability Improving journey time and/or journey time reliability